chringel21/chringel.dev/content/blog/2022/google-maps-clone-part-1/index.md

 !["OpenStreetMap Vector Tiles compared to Google Maps"](images/vector-tiles-google-maps-comparison.png "OpenStreetMap Vector Tiles compared to Google Maps")

 Of course, creating background imagery is not enough, you need some interaction with the data.
 The next part will cover setting up a custom search tool for our map, also called **geocoder**.

 ---

+**Update 2022-06-21**

+In a previous version of this post I wrote OSM files contained "obsolete information" for web map rendering.
+As [Simon Poole](https://twitter.com/sp8962/status/1539149356166696962) correctly pointed out, my intention was to say OSM files contain more information than is reasonable for usage in a web map.

+---